abdulmahejabeen/US-Traffic-Accidents-Trend-Analysis-and-Severity-Classification/README.md

 ## Conclusion:
-The proposed approach BERT for solving the severity classification of accidents has shown great results of 85% accuracy, especially a perfect F1 score in identifying the fatal accidents that are considered severity 4.
-This proves that our intuition of trying the transfer learning of RoBERTa, a generally classification model for Natural Language, can also work for a specific domain like in this case the accident data.
+The proposed approach BERT for solving the severity classification of accidents has shown great results of 85% accuracy, especially a perfect F1 score in identifying the fatal accidents that are considered severity.
+This proves that intuition of trying the transfer learning of RoBERTa, a generally classification model for Natural Language, can also work for a specific domain like in this case the accident data.

+## References:
+- Moosavi, S., Samavatian, M. H., Parthasarathy, S., & Ramnath, R. (2019).
+A Countrywide Traffic Accident Dataset.
+ArXiv:1906.05409 [Cs]. https://arxiv.org/abs/1906.05409
+- Moosavi, S., Samavatian, M. H., Parthasarathy, S., Teodorescu, R., & Ramnath, R. (2019).
+Accident Risk Prediction based on Heterogeneous Sparse Data.
+Proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems - SIGSPATIAL ’19. https://doi.org/10.1145/3347146.3359078